-CIB Planning goes beyond consulting and community planning.
-We do more than provide expertise, we deliver results that are borne out of decades of experience, strong relationships, and continual success serving communities of all sizes.
+CIB goes beyond consulting and community planning.
+We deliver results that are borne out of decades of experience, strong relationships, and continual success serving communities of all sizes.
 By eliminating barriers to development and opening doors to new resources, we discover creative solutions to development challenges.
-We combine community planning with marketing, branding and implementation strategies, building tools for communities to transform their vision into reality while being a collaborative and trustworthy partner in every step.
+We combine community planning with marketing, branding and implementation strategies; building tools for communities to transform their vision into reality while being a collaborative and trustworthy partner in every step.
 We work closely with community leaders to construct a unique path to meaningful growth.

 Accelerate: A Plan for Regional Prosperity